Class Setup

 (For an explanation of these fields read chapter "Explanation of the

-and nobsRefCount
+nobsRowRef, nobsOutrowPtr and nobsRefCount Settings" at

 the bottom.)